PavinWu/CSIRO_auralisation/README.md

 This can be used appropriately if we can extract activity information from raw values.
 #### note 1
 If I write detailed explanation, it will probably be convoluted since I have to keep finding new words to describe some abstract features, which doesn't have an analogue to what most people know (?).
+To be honest, it's a bit hard to put words on why I do certain things...
 #### note 2
 If you are reading this, thanks Son and Qing for opportunities.
 I hope I at least gave you guys some ideas.